coch82/DartTraining/README.md

 # DartTraining
-Dart Tutorial and practise to improve language abilitiy
+Dart Tutorial and practise to improve language skill